jfrancis42/js8net/README.md

 * Table headers aren't quite right, do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section).
 * Timezone in the javascript is hard-coded to Mountain Time (my time zone) because the collector is marking time in local time, not UTC.
 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
-* collector should automatically re-connect to monitor when there's a network problem.